-- Crèche – A room near the main hall for parents with pre-school children (Play materials; main hall video link; kitchen and change facilities) Children must be supervised by parents.
+Crèche – For parents with pre-school children (Play materials; main hall video link; kitchen and change facilities) Children must be supervised by parents.

-- Fireworks – Years 3 to 6 – led by Jools Wixted (Sion Community)
+Fireworks – Years 3 to 6 – led by Andy Bunting

-Ignite – Years 7 to 9 – Led by Rachel Cortes (Salesians)
+Ignite – Years 7 to 9 – Led by Hannah Hancox

 The whole conference is together for the daily Celebration of the Eucharist.
 For most of the conference the streams each follow their own programmes led by DBS-checked adult leaders.
 Here the young people follow the same conference theme but in a way that will engage their different needs.
 Our young people are guided through an exploration of their faith in a way that brings them into closer relationship with one another and with God.
 To ensure correct safeguarding procedures are followed each stream has a limited number of places.